alimohammadiok/AssistBird/README.md

 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.
 # AssistBird

+AssistBird is a simple mobile app that helps newcomers to Australia to navigate government and local services.
+You ask your question by typing the problem in the app, such as "How to book a doctor appointment in Melbourne?' or 'How to get a driving licence in ACT? and etc. AssistBird will respond to you in a few seconds.
+If English is your second language and you don't know how to describe the issue in English, no worries!
+AssistBird can understand and respond to you in your own language.